 The web of tools, each of which provides a different solution, is diverse, the system is spread out, and the sheer number of tools requires a huge amount of integration, support and multi-domain expertise.
 As organizations scale, the old approach of using multiple security tools requires too much time to maintain and becomes less and less viable.3.
 A Single Pane of Glass

-With a single pain of glass, businesses no longer need to be dragged down with the challenges of integration.
+With a single pane of glass, businesses no longer need to be dragged down with the challenges of integration.
 They are built inherently for scalability, with the flexibility to reach all services and the adaptability to meet new requirements.4.
 Cyber Security Scalable Processes

 - Infrastructure: Define critical infrastructure and data assets and maintain an accurate inventory of assets and services connected to the network, then review and classify access – establishing role-based security measures that rely on the principle of least privilege.